alvg/alvg.github.io/pages/vss-talks.md

 Using the Webcal link is recommended as it will auto update.

-Also, subscribing as a "Other" calendar, or a new calendar in Outlook will allow removing/hiding this easily from the view.
+Also, subscribing as an "Other" calendar, or a "New" calendar (instead of adding to the primary calendar) in Outlook will allow removing/hiding this easily from the view.

 ## webcal link (for subscribing this calendar)
 [webcal://alvg.github.io/pages/vss-talks.ics](webcal://alvg.github.io/pages/vss-talks.ics)